teniolafatunmbi/ccv/README.md

 6. Visit `http://localhost:7001` to verify that the server is running.

 # Usage
+Ensure you have an internet connection to load the minimal styles on the frontend from Tailwind CDN.
 - The API documentation is at `http://localhost:7001/docs`
 - The validate endpoint is at `http://localhost:7001/api/v1/validate`.
 - The UI for credit card validation is at `http://localhost:7001/app`.